rnc-personal/CIProject2V2/README.md

 There were a few bugs during development, all of which were resolved by the end of the project.
 These are as follows:

+- having trouble getting back the actual data from the request in Line 29/30.
+The data returned is not being stored correctly (currently another array)

 ----------------------